trico-hackathon/Hackathon-2025/README.md

 # :zap: :computer: :zap: Tri-Co Hackathon 2025 :zap: :computer: :zap:

+*We recommend that you fork this repository, then input your code - if you are all trying to work on the code simultaneously in GitHub, please create branches for each individual working on the code to prevent conflicts.
+However, please use the system that works best for your group*

 To get started with Github basics, please visit ...

-*This is a sample submission repository for Tri-Co Hackathon 2025.
-You can use this repo as a template for your repository, or create your own repo and add this README.md file with the following information about your team*
+This is a sample submission repository for Tri-Co Hackathon 2025.
+You can use this repo as a template for your repository, or create your own repo and add this README.md file with the following information about your team

 ### Team Name